Yale-DMAC/dmac_data_docs/README.md

 - Develop and maintain tools enabling staff to self-run reports
 - Perform regular data auditing and quality assurance
 - Leverage data to support decision making
 - Document and share data analysis tools with professional community

+#### Examples

+- Report on Papyri records in order to facilitate migration to DCS, additional physical processing, and patron research
+- Report of University Archives materials stored at off-site storage
+- Report of all acquisitions in the last 5 years
+- Reporting to support Special Collections backlog project
+- Reports plugin: report of all containers in a given location
+- Reports plugin: report of all materials in a given collection that are digitized and in Preservica and/or DCS

 #### Stakeholders